-- 2. Use the right arrow to select SWITCH TYPE; then press <Enter>.
+- Use the right arrow to select SWITCH TYPE; then press <ENTER>.
 A list of available switch types is displayed.
 The SWITCH TYPE selected here must match the TELCO CO switch providing the ISDN service.
-Select LUCENT 5ESS, DMS 100, NATIONAL, or NEC and press <Enter>.
-For the example network in Figure 1, we will assume the switch type for all three IQ 710 DBU Cards is NATIONAL.
-Down arrow to select NATIONAL; then press <Enter>. - 3.
-Down arrow to select B-CHANNEL BIT RATE; then press <Enter>.
-Select 54kBPs or 64kBPs and press <Enter>.
-Generally leave this value to its default of 64kBPs unless your ISDN service only provides 56kbps. - 4.
-Down arrow to select the Number of B-Channels on the BRI line; then press <Enter>.
-Enter 1 for single channel service or 2 for dual channel service and press <Enter>.
-If your Telephone Company has given you two SPIDs, you should set the Number of B-Channels to 2. - 5.
-Down arrow to select SPID1; then press <Enter>.
-Enter the SPID assigned by the Telephone Company for the first B-channel and press <Enter>.
-For the example network in Figure 1, the proper SPID is entered here depending upon which IQ 710 is being configured. - 6.
-Down arrow to select SPID2; then press <Enter>.
-Enter the SPID assigned by the Telephone Company for the second B-channel and press <Enter>.
-Again, for the example network in Figure 1, the proper SPID is entered here depending upon which IQ 710 is being configured.
-If the Number of B-Channels is set to 1, leave this entry blank.
+Select LUCENT 5ESS, DMS 100, NATIONAL, or NEC and press <ENTER>.
+For the example network in Figure 1, we will assume the switch type for all three IQ 310 DBU modules is NATIONAL.
+Down arrow to select NATIONAL; then press <ENTER>. - Down arrow to select B-CHANNEL BIT RATE; then press <ENTER>.
+Select 54KBPS or 64KBPS and press <ENTER>.
+Generally leave this value to its default of 64 KBPS unless your ISDN service only provides 56 kbps. - Down arrow to select the NUMBER OF B-CHANNELS on the BRI line; then press <ENTER>.
+Enter 1 for single channel service or 2 for dual channel service and press <ENTER>.
+If your Telephone Company has given you two SPIDs, you should set the NUMBER OF B-CHANNELS to 2. - Down arrow to select SPID1; then press <ENTER>.
+Enter the SPID assigned by the Telephone Company for the first B-channel and press <ENTER>.
+For the example network in Figure 1, the proper SPID is entered here depending upon which IQ 310 is being configured.

-- 7. Down arrow to select LDN1; then press <Enter>.
-Insert the Local Directory Number provided by the Telephone Company for the first B-Channel and press <Enter>.
-For the example network shown in Figure 1, the proper LDN is entered here depending upon which IQ 710 is being configured. - 8.
-Down arrow to select LDN2; then press <Enter>.
-Enter the Local Directory Number assigned to the second B-Channel by the Telephone Company and press <Enter>.
-Again, for the example network shown in Figure 1, the proper LDN is entered here depending upon which IQ 710 is being configured.
-If the Number of B-Channels is set to 1, leave this entry blank.
+- Down arrow to select SPID2; then press <ENTER>.
+Enter the SPID assigned by the Telephone Company for the second B-channel and press <ENTER>.
+Again, for the example network in Figure 1, the proper SPID is entered here depending upon which IQ 310 is being configured.
+If the NUMBER OF B-CHANNELS is set to 1, leave this entry blank. - Down arrow to select LDN1; then press <ENTER>.
+Insert the Local Directory Number provided by the Telephone Company for the first B-Channel and press <ENTER>.
+For the example network shown in Figure 1, the proper LDN is entered here depending upon which IQ 310 is being configured. - Down arrow to select LDN2; then press <ENTER>.
+Enter the Local Directory Number assigned to the second B-Channel by the Telephone Company and press <ENTER>.
+Again, for the example network shown in Figure 1, the proper LDN is entered here depending upon which IQ 310 is being configured.
+If the NUMBER OF B-CHANNELS is set to 1, leave this entry blank.

-Sample screen shots of the ISDN OPTIONS screen for the Huntsville, Atlanta, and Birmingham IQ 710s are shown in Figures 11, 12, and 13, respectively.
+Sample screen shots of the ISDN OPTIONS screen for the Huntsville, Atlanta, and Birmingham IQ 310s are shown in Figures 11, 12, and 13, respectively.